Exposed To Asbestos Abroad? Know Your Rights.

 Asbestos Exposure on U.S.-Made Ships

-Wallace & Graham, P.A. has experience in representing foreign claimants who developed asbestos diseases from exposure on ships built in America.
-In particular, we handle asbestos lawsuits against the shipbuilders and product manufacturers relating to former U.S. Navy ships sold to other countries after they were retired.
+Wallace & Graham, P.A. has experience in representing foreign claimants who developed mesothelioma from exposure on ships built in America.
+In particular, we handle lawsuits against the shipbuilders and product manufacturers relating to former U.S. Navy ships sold to other countries after they were retired.

 Our trial lawyers have represented clients from the United Kingdom, Australia, The Philippines and other nations around the world.
 We work closely with clients to maximize compensation in civil litigation against U.S. shipyards, shipbuilding contractors and producers of asbestos-containing machinery and materials aboard these ships.

-For a complete discussion of your rights as a foreign claimant and potential asbestos lawsuits against specific United States corporations, call our North Carolina law office at 888-698-9975.
+For a complete discussion of your rights as a foreign claimant and potential mesothelioma lawsuits against specific United States corporations, call our North Carolina law office at 888-698-9975.

 You Have the Same Rights as a U.S. Citizen